Linuxfabrik/lfops/roles/icingaweb2_module_pdfexport/README.md

 * This role only installs the IcingaWeb2 module itself.
 Any runtime dependencies of the module (see the [module documentation](https://github.com/Icinga/icingaweb2-module-pdfexport#requirements)) have to be installed and configured separately.

-## Mandatory Requirements
+## Requirements

-* A configured IcingaWeb2.
-This can be done using the [linuxfabrik.lfops.icingaweb2](https://github.com/linuxfabrik/lfops/tree/main/roles/icingaweb2) role.
-* Internet access from the Ansible controller (downloads from `https://github.com/Icinga/icingaweb2-module-pdfexport/archive/`).
+* The Ansible controller must have Internet access (downloads from `https://github.com/Icinga/icingaweb2-module-pdfexport/archive/`).

+Manual steps:

+* Deploy a configured IcingaWeb2 by running the [icingaweb2](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/icingaweb2.yml) playbook (role: [linuxfabrik.lfops.icingaweb2](https://github.com/linuxfabrik/lfops/tree/main/roles/icingaweb2)).
-* The runtime dependencies listed in the [module documentation](https://github.com/Icinga/icingaweb2-module-pdfexport#requirements) (typically a headless browser binary).
-Install and configure them separately.
+* Install and configure the runtime dependencies listed in the [module documentation](https://github.com/Icinga/icingaweb2-module-pdfexport#requirements) (typically a headless browser binary).

 ## Tags